Retirement Investing Basics

 - Market volatility becomes easier to handle when you have a long horizon.

 Waiting until “later” often means you must save much more per month to reach the same target.
-Starting modestly and staying consistent is usually more realistic than trying to catch up in a hurry.
+Starting modestly and staying consistent is usually more realistic than trying to catch up in a hurry or relying on aggressive strategies such as day trading or leveraged forex.

 Stocks, bonds and diversification